Secular chaos in white-dwarf planetary systems: origins of metal pollution and short-period planetary companions: Numerical Experiments

-This configuration is highly effective in generating secular chaos.
-Setting the fiducial eccentricity for tidal disruption at $e_{\rm dis} = 0.999$, we find that a fraction $f_{\rm dis} = 0.810$ of the simulated test particles were disrupted in $10.0 \Gyr$ or less; the 190 `surviving' particles are excluded from the analysis below, since $t_{\rm dis}$ is undefined in these systems.
-As expected, disruption events occur over orders of magnitude in time: the 10th, 50th, and 90th percentile values of $t_{\rm dis}$ for N0 are $0.453$, $1.213$, and $3.404 \Gyr$, respectively.
-To illustrate the distribution, we show the normalized histogram of $t_{\rm dis}$ (with logarithmic bins) as a dotted black contour in Fig.\ \ref{fig:logt_m1}.
-Equivalently, this histogram represents a discretized estimate of the rate $\Gamma(t)$ of tidal disruption events in the N0 system as a function of time (or WD cooling age) in some normalized units.
-To obtain a continuous version of the same, we perform Gaussian kernel-density estimation\footnote{As implemented in the {\sc scipy} library \citep{Virtanen+2020}, using Silverman's rule of thumb to select the smoothing bandwidth.} (KDE) on the sequence of values $\{ \log(t_{{\rm dis},i}) \}$.
-The result is shown by the solid black curve in Fig.\ \ref{fig:logt_m1}.
-The distribution has a broad peak.
+Configuration N0 is effective in generating secular chaos.
+Setting the threshold eccentricity for tidal disruption at $e_{\rm dis} = 0.999$, we find that a fraction $f_{\rm dis} = 0.810$ of the simulated test particles were disrupted in $10.0 \Gyr$ or less.
+The 190 `surviving' particles are excluded from the analysis below, since $t_{\rm dis}$ is undefined in these systems.
+As expected, disruption events occur over orders of magnitude in time: To illustrate the distribution, we show the histogram of $t_{\rm dis}$ (with logarithmic bins and normalized to have unit area) as a dotted black contour in Fig.\ \ref{fig:logt_m1}.
+This represents a discretized estimate of the rate $\Gamma_{\rm dis}(t)$ of tidal disruption events in the N0 system as a function of time (or WD cooling age) in normalized units.
+To obtain a continuous version of the same, we perform a Gaussian kernel-density estimation\footnote{As implemented in the {\sc scipy} library \citep{Virtanen+2020}, using Silverman's rule of thumb to select the smoothing bandwidth.} (KDE) on the sequence of values $\{ \log(t_{{\rm dis},i}) \}$.
+The result is shown as a solid black curve in Fig.\ \ref{fig:logt_m1}.
+The distribution has a broad pulse-like profile.
 The rate of disruption events is essentially zero prior to $t = 100 \Myr$, after which it rises steadily to a maximum around $1.2 \Gyr$ (close to the median value of $t_{\rm dis}$) and then declines.
 The disruption rate is small but finite at $t = 10.0 \Gyr$, when the integration is halted.